 - 18. For many years Ireland benefited from significant economic growth, enabling the government to make sustained investments in the social protection system and significantly reduce the prevalence of poverty.
-Since 2007, however, growth has slowed dramatically due to a number of factors related to the global economic and financial crises, such as the collapse of the Irish construction sector and associated property bubble, the collapse of the banking system, and the subsequent over-commitment of State resources to the recapitalization of Irish banks.13 Ireland's economic and financial crises have wrought havoc on the country, with grave implications for the Irish people, increasing numbers of whom are unemployed and living in poverty and social exclusion.
-By the end of 2010, it was expected that Ireland would maintain an underlying deficit of 11.7 per cent of GDP.14 Undoubtedly, Ireland faces real challenges in meeting the commitments of its poverty reduction strategies and improving levels of enjoyment of economic, social and cultural rights, particularly by the most vulnerable in Irish society. - 19.
+Since 2007, however, growth has slowed dramatically due to a number of factors related to the global economic and financial crises, such as the collapse of the Irish construction sector and associated property bubble, the collapse of the banking system, and the subsequent over-commitment of State resources to the recapitalization of Irish banks.
+Ireland's economic and financial crises have wrought havoc on the country, with grave implications for the Irish people, increasing numbers of whom are unemployed and living in poverty and social exclusion.
+By the end of 2010, it was expected that Ireland would maintain an underlying deficit of 11.7 per cent of GDP.
+Undoubtedly, Ireland faces real challenges in meeting the commitments of its poverty reduction strategies and improving levels of enjoyment of economic, social and cultural rights, particularly by the most vulnerable in Irish society. - 19.
 In order to address the serious impact of the crises, Ireland has agreed to an assistance programme (loan) provided by the European Union (EU) and the International Monetary Fund (IMF), as part of which, it is required to take serious steps towards rectifying Ireland's budget imbalances.
-Accordingly, in November 2010, the Government
+Accordingly, in November 2010, the Government laid out a National Recovery Plan for 2011-2014 (NRP), which proposed a range of budgetary adjustments designed to reduce the annual deficit to less than 3 per cent by 2014.

-9 Central Statistics Office (CSO), Survey on Income and Living Conditions 2009, November 2010 (hereafter SILC 2009).
+Ocentral Statistics Office (CSO), Survey on Income and Living Conditions 2009, November 2010 (hereafter SILC 2009).

-12 Draft submitted to the European Commission, December 2010, p.
+Draft submitted to the European Commission, December 2010, p.
 20.